Halloween is one of my favorite holidays and an ideal time for small business retailers to experience a spike in revenue.

 We already know that most people in your community will spend extra money preparing for October 31.
 Therefore, using Halloween-related language in relation to your products and services will increase the chances of catching the eyes and ears of shoppers because Halloween is top-of-mind for them.

 Said another way, Halloween is a “trigger.”
 Author Jonah Berger explains how environmental triggers can increase word-of-mouth in his excellent book, Contagious: Why Things Catch On.
+(Paid Link*)

-Halloween Marketing Resources for Retail Sales Data & Other Statistics
+Halloween Retail Sales Data & Other Statistics

 Here’s a handy Halloween Marketing Word Bank.
 Spread the word.
 Please pin it!